 Click here & Sign-In

-Kristin Shaw entered her second season at the helm of the Colby College women’s soccer team in 2017-18.
+Kristin Shaw is entering into her fourth season at the helm of the Colby College women’s soccer team in 2018-19.
 She was named the head women's soccer coach in April of 2016 after two seasons as an assistant coach at Villanova University.

 Prior to arriving at Colby, Shaw served as the assistant coach at Villanova University During the 2014 and 2015 season, Shaw worked with both the backline and goalkeepers.
 She helped the Wildcats earn a 2014 Big East Tournament bid and mentored 2nd –team All Big East Conference defender, Emily Damstrom.

 Shaw also severed as the head soccer coach at Smith College from 2011 – 2014 and as the associate head coach at the University at Albany 2008-2011.

 In 3 seasons at Smith College, Shaw helped mentor 15 Academic All-Conference recipients (most in a 3-year period, while 2013 placed, Jordan Houston, on the All Conference 1st Team (1st recipient since 2006) and in 2012 placed Aidan Hitt, on the All Conference 2nd Team (1st recipient since 2009).